ibm-cloud-docs/codeengine/environment-vars.md

     ```
     {: pre}

-Set and update environment variables for your job as follows:
+Set and update environment variables for your job as follows,

 * To create and set an environment variable for your job, use the `--env` option with the [`job create`](/docs/codeengine?topic=codeengine-cli#cli-job-create), [`job update`](/docs/codeengine?topic=codeengine-cli#cli-job-update), [`jobrun submit`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-submit), or [`jobrun resubmit`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-resubmit) command.
 The following example creates the `myjob` job that uses the `ibmcom/codeengine` image, and defines the `envA` environment variable.